Optimal Thermometers with Spin Networks: Abstract

 \section{Abstract}

 The heat capacity $\C$ of a given probe is a fundamental quantity that determines, among other properties, the maximum precision in temperature estimation.
 In turn, $\C$ is limited by a quadratic scaling with the number of constituents of the probe, which provides a fundamental limit in quantum thermometry.
 Achieving this fundamental bound with realistic probes, i.e. experimentally amenable, remains an open problem.
-In this work, we exploit machine-learning techniques to discover optimal spin-network thermal probes, restricting ourselves to two-body interactions.
+In this work, we tackle the problem of engineering optimal thermometers by using networks of spins.
+Restricting ourselves to two-body interactions, we derive general properties of the optimal configurations and exploit machine-learning techniques to find the optimal couplings.
 This leads to simple architectures, which we show analytically to approximate the theoretical maximal value of $\C$ and maintain the optimal scaling for short- and long-range interactions.
 Our models can be encoded in currently available quantum annealers, and find application in other tasks requiring Hamiltonian engineering, ranging from quantum heat engines to adiabatic Grover’s search.

 {Freie Universit{\" a}t Berlin, Department of Mathematics and Computer Science, Arnimallee 6, 14195 Berlin, Germany}

 {Freie Universit{\" a}t Berlin, Department of Mathematics and Computer Science, Arnimallee 6, 14195 Berlin, Germany} {Freie Universit{\" a}t Berlin, Department of Physics, Arnimallee 6, 14195 Berlin, Germany}